FIND THESE STEPS – At the Wellington Civic Centre and across Jervois Quay to Whairepo Lagoon and The Boatshed and The Wellington Rowing Club.

 The really spectacular view of Wellington Harbour/Te Whanganui-a-Tara, also called Pōneke.

 The steps descending from the south side of the bridge.

 The steps on the north side.

-Frank Kitts (a former mayor of Wellington) Lagoon was rename on 17 December 2015 to Whaiepo Lagoon.
+Frank Kitts (a former mayor of Wellington) Lagoon was renamed on 17 December 2015 to Whairepo Lagoon.
 The name reflects the Māori name for the eagle ray in the harbour.
 They are considered kaitiaki (guardians).
 (From the Land Information New Zealand name announcement)

 The view across the Whairepo Lagoon, and below, the steps of The BoatShed and the Wellington Rowing Club.